Schinzel/wise-crowd-data-generator/doc/tasks/task_phase_3.md

 ### Acceptance Criteria
 1. Takes IDataGenerator and IDataSaver as constructor parameters
 2. Orchestrates the complete generate-and-save workflow using iterator pattern
-3. Uses generator.getColumnData() to obtain schema (no external column configuration needed)
+3. Uses generator.getColumnNames() to obtain schema (no external column configuration needed)
 4. Converts List<Any> data rows to List<String> for file output using toString()
 5. Handles errors from both generator and saver components
 6. Includes comprehensive unit tests with mock IDataGenerator implementations